vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 The user is then prompted to log in to Vipps and follow the instructions in the app.

-If the login was started from a mobile device and the user needs to authenticate in the app, the user will confirm to be taken to the Vipps app without having to enter their phone number.
+If the login was started from a mobile device and the user needs to authenticate in the app, the user will confirm to be taken to the Vipps or MobilePay app without having to enter their phone number.

 ![landing page](../images/vipps-login-step2.svg)